TenderSure-Africa-SEZ/trific-platform-docs/docs/workflows/client-journey/index.md

 # Client Journey

-Detailed workflow for client experience on the Trific platform.
+Detailed workflow for client experience on the TRIFIC platform.

 ## Journey Overview